kleinschmidt/dots-contexts-recall-prediction/notes.md

       disribution of locations changes periodically.
     * Evidence for structure sensitivity: recall is _biased_, and it's _biased more_ for longer contexts (because need to learn context).
+        * TODO: use cosine sim/dist to center of cluster (known model) as measure instead of radial bias?  because model doesn't capture radial bias well.
+        * OR cosine sim to other possible deviations (bias towards the center, towards average radius, etc.)
+        * OR add some random noise to recalled xy points to simulate response noise.
     * Also, prediction.
+        * **WHAT??**
 * Challenge for modeling: computational level, infer latent context variables, both number of contexts and properties/assignment of points to contexts (bayesian non-parametrics).  but enormous computational complexity (number of